 I’m 31 years old.
-I’m not old at all and yet I live in a society that’s constantly reminding me that my eggs are entering their golden years.
-I’m happily single with no signs of marriage any time soon and while I would love to meet my match one day and have a baby, I refuse to let my uterus control my love life – or my life for that matter.
+I’m not old at all, yet I live in a society that’s constantly reminding me that my eggs are entering their golden years.
+I’m happily single with no signs of marriage any time soon, and while I would love to meet my match one day and have a baby, I refuse to let my uterus control my love life – or my life, for that matter.

 Did I mention that the term “biological clock” was actually created by a journalist back in 1978?
-The term which refers to a woman’s limited fertility declining with age, was first used coined by Richard Cohen, a reporter for The Washington Post.
-The whole article touches on how the older women get, the more desperate they get to become mothers.
+The term which refers to a woman’s limited fertility declining with age was first used coined by Richard Cohen, a reporter for The Washington Post.
+The whole article touches on how the older women get, the more desperate they are to become mothers.

 “But I don’t have any problem with the piece,” he told a Washington Post writer in 2016.
 “It’s just a biological fact.”

 Studies show that quite a few things happen to men with age.
-Their sperm count declines and their testosterone declines, which can eventually lead to both decreased libido and erectile dysfunction.
+Their sperm count declines, and their testosterone declines, which can eventually lead to decreased libido and erectile dysfunction.
 Also, men who try to conceive at an older age can trigger a child being born with or developing health problems.
-Though the changes do occur at an older age for men than for women, it’s not in a man’s 60s or 70s like we were told back in the day.
+Though the changes occur at an older age for men than for women, it’s not in a man’s 60s or 70s like we were told back in the day.
 A man’s fertility starts to get affected after 40.
-And yet I don’t meet men in their mid 30s, late 30s, or even early 40s stressing over whether or not they’ll be able to have kids.
+And yet I don’t meet men in their mid-30s, late 30s, or even early 40s stressing over whether or not they’ll be able to have kids.

 I don’t meet men expressing regret over casual relationships, flings, or failed committed relationships because they didn’t result in a child.
 In other words, you don’t typically meet men who run their love lives based on their “biological clock.”
 In fact, most of the single 30-something and 40-something-year-old men I meet aren’t stressing over finding their match or whether or not they’ll ever experience fatherhood.
 Most of them are living their lives, confident that marriage and fatherhood will eventually happen to them.

 I’m not saying there’s anything wrong with being proactive about fertility.
 In fact, egg freezing has become huge these days – especially in the states.
-It’s like insurance for your fertility.
+It’s like an insurance policy for your fertility.
 Time magazine reported that fertility marketer EggBanxx estimates that 76,000 women will be freezing their eggs by 2018.
-But egg freezing is expensive and I don’t work for Facebook who covers the cost of female employees freezing their eggs.
+But egg freezing is expensive, and I don’t work for Facebook, which covers female employees’ cost freezing their eggs.